Rectifiability of a class of integralgeometric measures and applications: Rectifiability in the class of integralgeometric measures

-where we have used Beppo Levi's monotone convergence theorem.
-This means that the $\sigma$-algebra of all $\zeta_1$-measurable subsets of $\mathbb{R}^n$ contains the Borel sets, namely $\zeta_1$ is a Borel measure.
-Notice that, in order to prove \eqref{e:equal4.1}, it is enough to show that for every $\delta>0$ we can find a Borel countable covering of $B$, say $G_\delta$, made of sets having diameter less or equal than $\delta$ and such that
+Without loss of generality we may assume $\zeta_1(B)<\infty$.
+We notice that, in order to prove \eqref{e:equal4.1}, it is enough to show that for every $\delta>0$ we can find a Borel countable covering of $B$, say $\mathcal{G}_\delta$, made of sets having diameter less than or equal to $\delta$, such that

-But this can be easily obtained thanks to the fact that $\zeta_1$ is $\sigma$-additive on Borel sets.
-This concludes the proof of \eqref{e:equal3}.
+But this will easily follow if we prove that $\zeta_1$ is $\sigma$-additive on Borel sets.
+To show this, we observe that the measure $\zeta_1$ is $\sigma$-additive on Borel sets because it is obtained as the average of the Borel regular measures $(\mu_\lambda)$: indeed, for every pairwise disjoint sequence $(B_k)$ of Borel sets